quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 All packets sent after receiving and processing transport parameters might be affected, including Initial, Handshake, and Retry packets.

-A client MAY also clear the QUIC Bit in packets that are sent prior to receiving transport parameters from the server.
-However, a client MUST NOT clear the QUIC Bit unless the Initial packets it sends include a token provided by the server in a NEW_TOKEN frame ({{Section 19.7 of QUIC}}) received less than 604800 seconds (7 days) prior on a connection where the server also included the grease_quic_bit transport parameter.
+A client MAY also clear the QUIC Bit in Initial, Handshake, or 0-RTT packets that are sent prior to receiving transport parameters from the server.
+However, a client MUST NOT clear the QUIC Bit unless the Initial packets it sends include a token provided by the server in a NEW_TOKEN frame ({{Section 19.7 of QUIC}}), received less than 604800 seconds (7 days) prior on a connection where the server also included the grease_quic_bit transport parameter.

 {:aside}
 > This 7 day limit allows for changes in server configuration.
 If server